FOR IMMEDIATE RELEASE

 For most Americans, the term “stock market” still brings to mind the opening bell of the New York Stock Exchange, with the trading floor suddenly bursting into action precisely at 10 a.m.
 In truth, the way securities are traded today is largely automated and electronic – a result of a century of technology innovation and changes in regulations.

 The Securities and Exchange Commission Historical Society has launched a new online gallery that covers how the market structure has changed since the 1930s.
-The new gallery, Transformation & Regulation: Equities Market Structure, 1934 to 2018, was extensively researched and curated by Dr. Kenneth Durr of History Associates.
+The new gallery, Transformation & Regulation: Equities Market Structure, 1934 to 2018, was extensively researched and curated by Dr. Kenneth Durr of HAI.
 It features a narrative history supported by dozens of supporting documents, papers, interviews, photos, and videos which can be accessed directly from the online gallery.

 This gallery provides important context for current changes in the securities markets, in which the SEC is taking a harder stance against the larger stock exchanges.
 “Generally speaking, the SEC would always try to adopt a light touch and guide and provide expertise,” said Dr. Durr in a recent Wall Street Journal article regarding the Commission’s traditional approach.